-Like the original model, the Airwolf Raven is powered by an extra-accurate SuperQuartz movement that has enough oomph to provide the watch with 1/100th of a second chronograph, alarm, countdown, second time-zone, and even UTC (Coordinated Universal Time) functionality.
+Like the original model, the Airwolf Raven is powered by an extra-accurate SuperQuartz movement that is sophisticated enough to offer you a 1/100-second chronograph, alarm, countdown timer, second time-zone, and even UTC (Coordinated Universal Time) functionality.

-Being a true professional instrument, the watch is by no means small.
-With its body measuring just shy of 44 millimeters in width, the watch is almost 17 mm in height and it tips the scales at almost 107 grams!
-However, it seems to be nicely shaped and will look good on a wrist, especially if accompanied by a bomber jacket and an oxygen mask.
+Being a truly professional instrument, the watch is by no means small.
+Measuring just shy of 44 millimeters in width, the case is almost 17 mm in height and it tips the scales at almost 107 grams!
+However, it is nicely sculpted and will look good on a normal wrist, especially if accompanied by a bomber jacket and an oxygen mask.

-The only draw-back for this watch (at least, for yours truly) seems to be a rather low water resistance rating of just 5ATM or 50 meters that looks surprising, putting it mildly, in a world where a watch of this designed manufactured by a Japanese brand usually features at least 100 meters of water resistance, and often even more.
+The only draw-back here (at least, for yours truly) is the underwhelming (to say the least) water resistance rating of just 5ATM or 50 meters that looks surprising, putting it mildly, in a world where a watch of this design manufactured by a Japanese brand usually features at least 100 meters of water resistance, and often even more.

-For a timekeeper of this size and, well, presence, the official 5 bars of WR seems somewhat ridiculous: the watch just screams “take me diving,” but instead may take a leak while swimming in a pool or, for that matter, doing something as mundane as taking a shower.
-They really have to do something with this thing before offering a refreshed version of the collection.
+For a timekeeper of this size and, well, presence, the official 5 bars of WR is plain ridiculous: the Airwolf Raven just screams “take me diving,” but instead may take a leak while swimming in a pool or, for that matter, doing something as mundane as taking a shower.
+They need to do something with this annoying flaw before offering a refreshed version of the collection.
 I mean, it is ridiculous!

-However, if you don’t expect crash-land on water in the foreseeable future and plan to wear the watch only in a controlled environment, you should really consider getting yourself one.
+However, if you don’t expect to crash-land on the water in the foreseeable future and plan to wear the watch only in a controlled environment, you should consider getting yourself one.
 It is well worth the price, even if Breitling will ask almost $5000 for it.

 Price range: $4700 (Retail)